-- Canada: Borders closed to US through December 21 except for essential travel.
-Government announces new COVID-19 rules for visitors entering the country after December 21st.
+- Canada: Borders closed to U.S. through December 21 except for essential travel.
+The Canadian Government has announced new COVID-19 rules for visitors entering the country after December 21st.
 Read More.

 - Mexico: Land borders remain closed through November 21, while air travel is available without quarantine restrictions.

 - Peru suspending flights from Europe through January 21.

 - Venezuela: Resuming international flights to Turkey, Dominican Republic, Mexico and Iron.
 Domestic flights throughout Venezuela will remain restricted.